 BLACK-CAPPED CHICKADEE (Poecile atricapillus)

-Black-capped chickadees are year-round residents on PEI, and can be found in small groups.
-As the English name implies, the bird has a black cap with white sides on the face and a black throat.
+DESCRIPTION: The Black-capped Chickadee has a black cap with white sides on the face and a black throat.
 The back and tail are grey, the under parts white with buff flanks.
 The sexes are similar.
-It is a very small song bird, at around 12 cm (5 in.) long.
-See photos below for a rare leucistic individual, note the lack of pigmentation on the head, the bill and legs..
+It is a very small song bird, at around 12 cm (5 inches) long.

-Aside from the call that gives it its name, a whistling call can be heard in the spring.
-Black-capped chickadees can eat large seeds – such as sunflower seeds that they love – by holding them between their feet on a branch and hammering at them with their bill.
+DIET: Mix of insects, arthropods, and seeds.
+Black-capped chickadees eat large seeds – such as sunflower – by holding them between their feet on a branch and hammering at them with their bill.

 This video below shows that contrary to many ‘social’ birds, the black-capped chickadees will only feed one by one from a food source, waiting for their ‘turn’.
 They probably also feel vulnerable on the ground on that trail, as they zip back up in the trees as soon as they find a seed.
 Taken on the trail along the Queen Elizabeth Hospital in Charlottetown.